wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 <br>

 <p align="justify">
-There are some important key metrics to be measures in this stress test such as average response time (ms), throughput (s), error rate (%), percentile 90th and 95th response time.
+There are some important key metrics to be measures in this stress test such as average response time (ms), throughput (bps), error rate (%), percentile 90th and 95th response time.
 In addition, some resource utilization that can be measure like CPU usage and privilege CPU usage (%). </p>

 | Metric | Explanation |
 |------------|----------|